quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 # A Symmetric Tensor Deep Dive: Constructing Your First Tensor Map

-In this tutorial, we will demonstrate how to construct specific tensor maps which are relevant to some common physical systems, with an increasing degree of complexity.
+In this tutorial, we will demonstrate how to construct specific `TensorMap`s which are relevant to some common physical systems, with an increasing degree of complexity.
 We will assume the reader has gone through the tutorial sections on [tensor network theory](tensor_networks) and [symmetries in tensor networks](symmetric_tensors).
-In going through these examples we aim to provide a relatively gently introduction to the meaning of [symmetry sectors](https://jutho.github.io/TensorKit.jl/latest/man/sectors/#ss_sectors) and [vector spaces](https://jutho.github.io/TensorKit.jl/latest/man/sectors/#ss_rep) within the context of the [TensorKit.jl](https://jutho.github.io/TensorKit.jl/latest/), [how to initialize a `TensorMap` over a given vector space](https://jutho.github.io/TensorKit.jl/latest/man/tensors/#ss_tensor_construction) and finally how to manually set the data of a symmetric `TensorMap`.
+In going through these examples we aim to provide a relatively gently introduction to the meaning of [symmetry sectors](https://jutho.github.io/TensorKit.jl/latest/man/sectors/#ss_sectors) and [vector spaces](https://jutho.github.io/TensorKit.jl/latest/man/sectors/#ss_rep) within the context of [TensorKit.jl](https://jutho.github.io/TensorKit.jl/latest/), [how to initialize a `TensorMap` over a given vector space](https://jutho.github.io/TensorKit.jl/latest/man/tensors/#ss_tensor_construction) and finally how to manually set the data of a symmetric `TensorMap`.
 We will keep our discussion as intuitive and simple as possible, only adding as many technical details as strictly necessary to understand each example.
 When considering a different physical system of interest, you should then be able to adatpt these recipes and the intuition behind them to your specific problem at hand.

 ```{note}
 Many of these examples are already implemented in the [MPSKitModels.jl package](https://github.com/maartenvd/MPSKitModels.jl), in which case we basically provide a narrated walk-through of the corresponding code.